Easy Vegetarian Laksa

 If you tried this Easy Vegetarian Laksa or any other recipe on the blog let me know how you liked it by leaving a comment/rating below!
 Be sure to follow along on Pinterest, Instagram and Facebook for even more deliciousness!Print

-This Easy Vegetarian Laksa comes together in under 30 minutes and is packed with authentic flavours!
+This Easy Vegetarian Laksa comes together in under 30 minutes and is packed with delicious flavours!

 - 2 tbsp Laksa paste (can sub Thai red or yellow curry paste)